World Ringette Championships: 2022 World Ringette Championships

 The 2022 World Ringette Championships took place in Espoo, Finland, at the Espoo Metro Areena, October 31-November 6, 2022.
 The event marked the 14th (XIV) World Ringette Championships.
 A youth tournament was played at the Espoo Tapiola Arena and Matinkylä ice rinks.

 2023 World Ringette Championships

 The 2023 World Ringette Championships took place in Calgary, Canada, at RTK Arena, October 31 – November 4, 2023.
 The event marked the 15th (XV) World Ringette Championships and the 60th anniversary of the sport of ringette which was created in 1963.

 2025 World Ringette Championships

-The 2025 World Ringette Championships took place in Lahti, Finland, at RTK Arena, November 3 – November 9, 2025.
+The 2025 World Ringette Championships took place in Lahti, Finland, at RTK Arena and Wemasto Arena, November 3–9, 2025.
 The event marked the 16th (XVI) World Ringette Championships.

-Five countries and seven teams participated, competing in three different series; Sam Jacks, Juuso Wahlsten and President’s Pool.
-In addition, an international U18 development camp was organized in Pajulahti from November 1st to 8th, 2025.
+Five countries and seven teams participated, competing in three different series; Sam Jacks, Juuso Wahlsten and President's Pool.
+In addition, an international U18 development camp was organized in Pajulahti from November 1 to 8, 2025.